RakeshMahendran/Calculator/README.md

 # Calculator
- This is a sample calculator
+ This is a sample calculator.Used to calculate simple maths